dogweather/forkful/content/en/clojure/html-and-the-web/sending-an-http-request.md

   \ data or services over the web.
 Programmers do it to interact with web APIs, fetch\u2026"
 lastmod: '2024-03-13T22:44:59.742321-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request is how your program asks another system for data\
-  \ or services over the web.
-Programmers do it to interact with web APIs, fetch\u2026"
+summary: Sending an HTTP request is how your program asks another system for data or services over the web.
 title: Sending an HTTP request
 weight: 44
 ---